-What is an Internet Meme?
+What Is an Internet Meme?

 Internet memes not only produce some hilarious media, but are also an effective way to advertise an unknown or obscure product.
 Companies have used memes to advertise themselves, making a brand well known just by word of mouth over the internet.

 Mostly, people like to coin memes themselves.
-In some cases, they can even earn a profit on them.
+In some cases, they can even earn a profit from them.
 Earning money from a meme shouldn't be the goal.
 The goal is to poke fun at something and to share it with others.

-A word of warning, memes can be adult oriented, even mature in nature.
+A word of warning, memes can be adult-oriented, even mature in nature.